oconnor0/BeaconRoad/CoreRules.md

     * **Sharpshooter.**

-        * You can **push yourself** to do one of the following: *make a ranged attack at extreme distance beyond what's normal for the weapon-unleash a barrage of rapid fire to suppress the enemy.*
+        * You do not suffer Disadvantage when making ranged weapon attacks at distances beyond their first range increment.
+You can **push yourself** to do one of the following: *make a ranged attack at extreme distance beyond what's normal for the weapon-unleash a barrage of rapid fire to suppress the enemy.*

             * *When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (advantage, +1 effect, etc.) in addition to the special ability.*